WOA-Project/SurfaceDuo-Guides/InstallWindows/ATTCellular-SurfaceDuo1.md

-# Making Cellular work on Sim Unlocked AT&T Surface Duo (First Gen) devices
+# Making Cellular work on Sim Unlocked AT&T Surface Duo (1st Gen) devices

 AT&T devices that are _Unlocked_ will be simlocked in Windows but not in Android™ again.
 In order to make Windows _Unlocked_ like Android™ some steps are required.